Eriner/prezto/README.md

 ==============================

-Prezto is the configuration framework for [Zsh][1]; it enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.
+Prezto is the configuration framework for [Zsh][1]; it enriches the command line interface environment with sane defaults, aliases, functions, auto-completion, and prompt themes.

 This is a fork of the [original semi-abandoned Prezto][9] maintained by Sorin Ionescu.